A Scientist’s Guide to Eating for Brain Health

 Antioxidant vitamins (A, C, E) are excellent brain supplements.
 The brain is easily affected by oxidative stress and the action of free radicals.
 Antioxidants help the brain protect itself against the wear and tear that naturally occur with age and are also helpful to reduce risk of dementia.

-I have recently become especially interested in women’s health.
-Alzheimer’s disease affects more women than men: two thirds of Alzheimer’s patients are women.
+Alzheimer’s disease affects more women than men: Two thirds of Alzheimer’s patients are women.
 Our studies show that transitioning into menopause increases the risk of Alzheimer’s in women.
-Symptoms like hot flashes, night sweats, or disturbed sleep originate in the brain.
+Symptoms like hot flashes, night sweats, and disturbed sleep originate in the brain.
 Recent research from our lab demonstrates that the ebb in estrogen causes the loss of a key neuroprotective element in the female brain, leading to a much higher vulnerability to brain aging and Alzheimer’s disease.
-We are now using brain-imaging techniques to further refine our findings, and we are following our patients over time.
-We are also collecting extensive medical and lifestyle information, first and foremost on diet and exercise.

-Our work has shown that, for most of us, cognitive decline and dementia are not inevitable, determined by genetics or by age.
-Our brain health is largely determined by what we eat.
+Our work has shown that for most of us, cognitive decline and dementia are not inevitable, determined by genetics or by age.
+Our brain health is affected by what we eat.
 That’s why my colleagues and I are doing our best to tell everyone what we should be feeding our brains so that we all can enjoy healthy, youthful brains for many years to come.

-Lisa Mosconi, Ph.D., I.N.H.C., is the associate director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College in New York City and a founder and former director of the Nutrition and Brain Fitness Lab at NYU School of Medicine.
-She is the author of Brain Food: The Surprising Science of Eating for Cognitive Power.
-She received her Ph.D. in neuroscience and nuclear medicine from the University of Florence, Italy, and holds a degree in nutrition sciences from the Institute of Integrative Medicine.
-Her current work focuses on medical imaging and personalized therapy and intervention approaches in both treating and preventing Alzheimer’s disease.
+Lisa Mosconi, PhD, INHC, is the associate director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College in New York City and a founder and former director of the Nutrition and Brain Fitness Lab at NYU School of Medicine.
+She is the author of Brain Food: The Surprising Science of Eating for Cognitive Power and The XX Brain: The Groundbreaking Science Empowering Women to Maximize Cognitive Health and Prevent Alzheimer’s Disease.
+She received her PhD in neuroscience and nuclear medicine from the University of Florence, Italy, and holds a degree in nutrition sciences from the Institute of Integrative Medicine.